m-horsch/m-horsch.github.io/_posts/2023-08-16-Toroidal-AStar.md

 | 7 |   *400*   |  20.900 |  0.023  |
 | 8 |   *4000*  | 126.700 |  0.066  |

-The data in the columns labelled **Plain IDS** and **Enhanced IDS** are average times to find a solution of the given length, copied from the previous postings (italics represent estimated times).
+The data in the columns labelled **Simplistic IDS** and **Enhanced IDS** are average times to find a solution of the given length, copied from the previous postings (italics represent estimated times).
 The new column labelled <strong>A\*</strong> is also an average time in seconds, and shows that A\* can solve 3x3 Toroidals in tiny fractions of a second.
 On average, this heuristic strategy is more than 500 times faster than the **Enhanced IDS** strategy.

 The combination of multiple hikers, a prioritization scheme, and a penalty on length, is pretty effective for 3x3 Toroidals.
 Surely this problem can be considered "solved."

 **Not so fast.**  I applied this heuristic technique to 4x4 Toroidals.
 I mentioned in the previous posting that IDS couldn't solve any of them in a time limit of 60 seconds, even if all the useless sequences are prevented.
 Well, A\* cannot solve any of them either.
 At least, not yet.
 The problem is that 4x4 is not just a little bigger than 3x3.
 It's a lot bigger.
-The number of clones created for 3x3 Toroidals is manageable, but starts becoming a problem for 4x4, and larger.
+The number of clones created for 3x3 Toroidals is manageable, but starts becoming a problem for 4x4, and larger sizes.
 The first thing we'll try is a better heuristic, which will focus even more on the promising arrangements.
 Surprisingly, it will help a little.

 **Almost as good.**  While IDS took a long time, it is guaranteed to find the shortest possible sequence of moves to solve a Toroidal.
 And it is possible for A\* to have such a guarantee, but counting the number of misplaced tiles cannot provide such a guarantee.
 The reason is somewhat technical, but in simple terms, counting misplaced tiles sometimes makes a configuration look worse than it actually is.
 It's a small problem that we could fix.
 As it stands, most of the solutions found by our prioritization scheme are optimal, but a few are one or 2 moves longer than what IDS would find.
 For some purposes, a pretty good solution very quickly might be more valuable than the best solution some time (possibly a long time) later.
 We'll explore this a bit more as well.